kgiszczak/shale/README.md

 * Convert JSON, YAML and XML to Ruby data model
 * Convert Ruby data model to JSON, YAML and XML
 * Generate JSON and XML Schema from Ruby models
-* Compile JSON Schema into Ruby models
+* Compile JSON and XML Schema into Ruby models
 * Out of the box support for JSON, YAML, Nokogiri, REXML and Ox parsers
 * Support for custom adapters